Agenda

 10:00

 Do our policies work?
-Evaluation of the NEC Directive
+Focus: NEC Directive evaluation

 • Patrick Child, Deputy Director-General of DG ENV (European Commission)